 How does this translate to the university experience?

 Students who express that diversity in school is important to them are looking for institutions to provide a variety of curricular and non-curricular opportunities to learn from and learn with people of different ethnicities, races, ages, abilities, sexual identities, classes, and religions.

 The university years provide a one of a kind opportunity for students to have exposure to other backgrounds and cultures.
 Students should look for a university administration that is not only encouraging diversity institutionally, but also fostering a climate where students can exchange different perspectives and ideas in positive and meaningful ways.

 Get Some Knowledge on Diversity at Berry, Including how This School Compares to Others in the U.S..

-Berry College is thought to be about average in overall diversity, and is ranked #1,154 nationwide.
+Berry College is considered to be above average in overall diversity, and is ranked #1,122 nationwide.

 Lacking in Ethnic Diversity

 Many students value the opportunity to meet and learn from other students from different ethnic and racial backgrounds, unfortunately, that may be difficult at this school.